Rochester Regional Stroke Centers

-Rochester Regional Health includes three New York State-certified Primary Stroke Centers.
+Rochester Regional Health includes four New York State-certified Primary Stroke Centers.
 At Rochester General, Unity, United Medical Memorial Center and Newark-Wayne Community hospitals, specialized stroke teams apply intensive training using the most advanced technology.
 These physicians, neurosurgeons, nurses, pharmacists and therapists work seamlessly to deliver nationally recognized stroke care.

 Trained stroke specialists in each emergency department work around the clock to provide rapid assessment and highly effective treatment

 - Rochester General Hospital's biplane angiography unit enables complete care for even the most advanced stroke cases.

 Our stroke care program includes the region's only comprehensive Stroke Rehabilitation Unit and other patient-focused rehabilitation services, plus an array of post-discharge follow-up resources.

 Know your risk factors, and how to lower them